Russia unveils coronavirus vaccine, claiming victory in global race

 Dmitriev said Russia has received preliminary applications for more than 1 billion doses of the vaccine from 20 countries and is prepared to manufacture more than 500 million doses of the vaccine per year in five countries.

 Russia’s move could potentially increase political pressure on other countries to take a similar bet on an unproven vaccine.

 That’s a huge concern because any adverse effects from the vaccine are far less likely to be transparently reported if it is given outside of a rigorous trial.
-There’s also concern, Morrison said, that people will be coerced to take an unproven and potentially dangerous vaccine in order to keep their jobs.
+There’s also concern, Morrison said, that people will be coerced to take an unproven and potentially dangerous vaccine to keep their jobs.

 “We’re seeing, in all countries, the tension between the political need to demonstrate to the public you’re doing something useful and the scientific hesitancy to only act when a vaccine is shown to be safe and effective,” said Mark Poznansky, director of the Vaccine and Immunotherapy Center at Massachusetts General Hospital.